 Teach English to the locals

 For more information on Teaching English get a copy of our ebook Teaching English overseas.
+It provides information on qualifications required and gives an overview of the different countries to find a job in.
+It also provides contact details of schools to land a job.

 Canadian students may work in South Africa for a 12 month period through SWAP www.swap.ca.
 Contact SWAP for details.